coaxial/hello/_posts/2022-10-31-dull-knives-and-technical-debt.md

     specific circumstances.

 [^1]:
-    and probably other functions as well, but I can only confidently talk about what I have the most experience with: engineering.
+    And probably other functions as well, but I can only confidently talk about what I have the most experience with: engineering.